Sydney-Informatics-Hub/selectio/README.md

 Moreover, this package includes multiple functions for visualisation of feature ranking and hierarchical feature clustering.

 Note that the current feature importance models support numerical data only.
-Categorical data will need to be encoded to numerical features.
+Categorical data will need to be encoded to numerical features beforehand.

 ## Installation